General terms and conditions

 20. In the event of early hiring away:

-If, before the end of a minimum period of 120 days worked (Unless agreed otherwise in the financial proposal), the user enters into an employment relationship with the temporary worker for the same or a different position without the intervention of IMPACT NV, the user shall pay to the temporary employment agency compensation for damage suffered equal to 20% of the gross annual salary of the temporary worker concerned (Unless agreed otherwise in the financial proposal).
-The aforementioned compensation is established on the basis of the mutual agreement between the user and IMPACT NV that the damage suffered by IMPACT NV is based, among other things, on the costs that the user would have to incur for prospecting, selecting and screening an employee with the same qualifications, as well as the lost profit, without prejudice to the right of IMPACT NV to prove that the damage suffered by it exceeds the aforementioned compensation.
-The user also owes this compensation if the temporary worker, after the posting has been terminated, enters into an employment relationship with the user, provided that 120 days have not elapsed between the first day of posting and the first day of the employment relationship with the temporary worker (Unless agreed otherwise in the financial proposal).
+If, before the end of the agreed recruitment, the user enters into an employment relationship with the temporary worker for the same or another position, without the intervention of IMPACT NV, IMPACT NV shall charge the user an amount equal to the difference between the effective number of days worked and the minimum number of agreed days of employment, as compensation for suffered damage.
+The aforementioned fee is established on the basis of the mutual agreement between the user and IMPACT NV.
+This agreement states that the damage suffered by IMPACT NV is based, among other things, on the costs that the user would be required to spend on the prospection, selection and screening of an employee with the same qualifications, as well as the lost profit, without prejudice to the right of IMPACT NV to prove that the damage caused by the user exceeds the aforementioned sum.
+The user shall also be charged this sum if the temporary worker, after the posting has terminated, begins working for the user and does so before the minimum number of agreed working days between the first day of temporary employment and the first day of the employment relationship with the temporary worker has elapsed.

 The user undertakes to inform the temporary employment agency in writing in advance of its intention to enter into an employment relationship with the temporary worker.